reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 78 calls the `reportExit` `{!rsh} function` on each of the `{!rsh} Participant`.

-* Line 59 terminates the transaction by calling the `{!rsh} exit` method.
+* Line 79 terminates the transaction by calling the `{!rsh} exit` method.

-* Line 61 `{!rsh} commit`s if Line 75 is true.
+* Line 81 `{!rsh} commit`s if Line 75 is true.

-Finally, the following code handles payment and delivery if all goes well
+Finally, the following code handles payment and delivery if all goes well:

 ```reach
 load: /examples/tuts-mkt-5-interaction-reports/index.rsh